 Foreign National Visiting Scholars

-A visiting scientist agreement may need to be signed prior to the visiting scholar’s arrival.
+A Visiting Scientist Agreement (VSA) may need to be signed prior to the visiting scholar’s arrival.
 This agreement is ordinarily entered into between the visiting scientist and the sponsoring department and their Dean.
+Questions about the VSA should be addressed to Victor Sosa, Director, Contracts and Export Controls.

 The revision of Form I-129, “Petition for a Nonimmigrant Worker,” to include an Export Control Attestation, underscores the nation’s sensitivity regarding the “deemed export rule”, which stipulates that releasingcontrolled information or data to a foreign national within the United States (or abroad) is deemed to be an export to that foreign national’s home country.